hunterdhawkins/Fanuc_Programs_fall_2022/README.md

 # Fanuc Robot Programs Fall 2022
 To do next:
-- Play a song from a file
-- Play a song from a list of note letters
 - Play black notes
 - Use a camera to find the piano and position itself accordingly
 - Have the robot turn the piano on and off automatically